Love is Blind: Meet Amber Pike on Instagram - Amber is a US army guard!

-Last week, Netflix dropped Love Is Blind – a new dating series where contestants get to know each other through isolated pods.
-The streaming service has dropped only five episodes so far, with the next four arriving this Thursday (February 20th).
+Last week viewers were introduced to Love is Blind for the very first time – a new dating series where contestants get to know each other through isolated pods.
+The first instalment of episodes came on Thursday, February 13th with the next four episodes following a week later.

-One of the contestants is hot singleton Amber Pike who’s dating Matt Barnett on the reality show.
+One of the contestants who has found love on the show is Amber Pike.

-So who is Amber Pike?
-Here’s everything you need to know about Amber, including her age, career, Instagram and more!
+So, who is Amber Pike?
+Here is everything you need to know about Amber, including her age, career, Instagram and more!

 Who is Amber Pike?